redaelkate/AIscraper/README.md

 ### How AI is Used

 1. **Data Extraction**:
-   * The application uses AI models (e.g., OpenAI GPT, Google Gemini, or Llama) to extract structured data from web pages.
+   * The application uses AI models (e.g., OpenAI GPT, Google Gemini) to extract structured data from web pages.
    * You can specify the fields you want to extract (e.g., `name`, `price`, `description`), and the AI will automatically identify and extract these fields from the webpage content.

 2. **Dynamic Schema Generation**: